theguyonthesky/SHA256-PasswordCracker/README.md

 `pwntools` – A powerful library for interacting with cryptographic functions, such as hashing (specifically sha256sum and sha256sumhex for this script).

-`sys` – Used for argument handling (sys.argv) to ensure the correct number of command-line arguments are provided.
+`sys` – Used for argument handling.

 Linux (Kali) – Typical environment for running hash-cracking tools.